manny-torres-02/Portfolio/src/readme.md

 Add in tailwind Icon
 Add in AWS icon (cloud)
 Add in Terraform Icon
+Fix Nav Section - links do not move on the page

 Absolutely!
 I'm ready to help you improve your website's design.
 To provide the most effective advice, please share some details about your website: